kristous/docs-1/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-asia.md

 >
 > If an IP block is moved/added to the vRack, it is no longer linked to a physical server.
 In this case, any virtual MAC address will be lost during the transfer.
 >

+**Before proceeding, take note of the following terminology and conditions:**

+**Region location:** Country of the Geolocated IP.
+For example, Europe (France - Paris), Europe (Germany - Limburg), North America (US - East - Vint Hill), Asia Pacific (Singapore -Singapore), etc.
+**Region:** Region of the Geolocated IP.
+For example, eu-west-par, eu-central-waw, ca-east-bhs, ap-southeast-sgp etc.

+- An additional IP can be moved between regions located in the same region location.
+For example, an IP located in the region eu-west-par (France) can be moved to any region eu-west-xxx (France).
+- An additional IP cannot be moved between different region locations.
+For example, an additional IP located in the region location Europe cannot be moved to the region location North America or Asia Pacific.
+- An additional IP cannot be moved between region locations in Europe with the exception of France and Germany.
+For example, an IP located in the region eu-west-par (Europe - France) cannot be moved to any region location like Europe-Poland, Europe-UK, but can be moved to Europe - Germany.
+- An additional IP located in any region location in Europe, can be moved to the region locations France and Germany.
+For example, an IP located in Poland, UK, or Germany can be moved to Fnance

 ### Moving an IP from the OVHcloud Control Panel